patriceandrea/midterm/REQS.md

     - [ ] Displays a greeting message to the user in place of the login & register buttons
 - If user is not logged in:
     - [ ] Displays the login & register buttons
+- [ ] STRETCH: On hover, use Bootstrap Tooltip to show the number of items in the cart and the cart total.

 `GET /`